mrz944/hoddler/memory-bank/activeContext.md

    - Using service objects for business logic
    - Keeping controllers thin
    - Encapsulating API interactions
+   - Enhanced error handling and logging in services

 2. **MongoDB for Data Storage**
    - Document-oriented structure for flexible schema